-Specifies that the packet should be logged via $\underline{pflogd(8)}$ .
-If the rule specifies the keep state, modulate state, or synproxy state option, then only the packet which establishes the state is logged.
+Specifies that the packet should be logged via pflogd(8).
+If the rule creates state then only the packet which establishes the state is logged.
 To log all packets regardless, use log (all).

 quick

 If a packet matches a rule specifying quick, then that rule is considered the last matching rule and the specified action is taken.